mattiagreiche/logistic-regression-from-scratch/README.md

 4. Load your dataset.
 5. Split the dataset into training and testing sets using the `train_test_split` function.
 6. Create an instance of the `LogisticRegression` class.
 7. Train the model using the `fit` method with your training data.
+Feel free to modify the hyperparameters.
 8. Evaluate the model using the `score` method with your testing data.

 ## Results

-The model achieves an accuracy of around 92% on Scikit-learn's breast cancer dataset.
+The model achieves an accuracy of around 94% on Scikit-learn's breast cancer dataset.
 Accuracy may vary slightly depending on the random seed used for initialization and data splitting.

+## Roadmap

+* [x] Implement early stopping to prevent overfitting and speed up convergence.
+* [x] Test on a variety of data sets to manually fine-tune default hyperparameters.
+* [ ] Implement momentum in the gradient descent algorithm to speed up convergence.
+* [ ] Implement L2 or L1 regularization to prevent overfitting.